What Are the Symptoms of Acromegaly?

-In addition to physical symptoms, Acromegaly can be emotionally very traumatic.
+In addition to physical symptoms, living with a rare disease can be emotionally very traumatic.
 Symptoms such as loss of libido, exhaustion and changing body image can be stressful, particularly as there may be some time before correct diagnosis and discussion of treatment.
 Even after this, anxiety about anticipated surgery so close to the brain and an understanding that recovery can take a while for some people can be difficult to cope with.

-If you suspect you have any symptoms or signs of Acromegaly, here is a checklist you can use to discuss with your physician.
+If you suspect you have any symptoms or signs of acromegaly, here is a checklist you can use to discuss with your healthcare provider.

 Has your shoe size changed?

 Have you noticed any change in the size of your hands?

 Have you or your dentist noticed any changes to your bite or jaw shape?

 Have your teeth become more spaced out or misaligned?

 Does your tongue feel too big for your mouth or bigger than it should?

 Have you noticed any changes in your voice?
 Has it become deeper or huskier?